helloAmulya/kreazer/STEPS.md

 1. Initialize a nextjs project `npx create-next-app@latest

-- Install dependencies : npx install shadcn@latest init
+- Install dependencies : npx shadcn@latest init

 3. create a private folder : \_component ( this is about co-location )
 4. create hero and header section